MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/project-governance-key-project-areas.md

 ﻿---
-title: Govern key project areas
+title: Govern key project areas in your Dynamics 365 implementations
 description: Learn how to apply good governance processes to key project areas of Dynamics 365 implementations, such as application lifecycle management and training strategies.
 author: TimoGossen
 ms.author: timogoss